bitcoinwarrior1/bitcoin-timelock-alerts/README.md

 3. The ability to add `xPubs`, enabling new addresses to be derived and tracked for new transactions

 Users will pay a monthly subscription, the price will be determined by the amount of inputs to track.

+## Requirements

+### MVP
+1. Create a web interface that lets a user paste an address or UTXO
+2. Show an error if the UTXO or address does not contain any timelock scripts
+2. Grab all the timelock conditions from the UTXO(s), including the timestamp and unlock conditions
+3. Create an iCal file for each timelock & its condition(s)
+4. Download the calendar file

+### Post MVP premium requirements
+1. Email alerts (including alerts for new inputs, and spending of tracked inputs)
+2. Real time monitoring of addresses/xPubs for new inputs

 ## Architecture